zelphior/homebridge-http-garagedoor/README.md

 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>
 <partitionsStatus>
-    <partition>ARMED</partition>
+    <partition>OPEN</partition>
-    <partition>ARMED</partition>
+    <partition>OPEN</partition>
-    <partition>ARMED_IMMEDIATE</partition>
+    <partition>OPENING</partition>
 </partitionsStatus>
 ```

-In this case this mapper will return "ARMED_IMMEDIATE".
+In this case this mapper will return "OPENING".
 The ***index*** parameter can be used to specify which element to return if the xpath selects multiple elements.
 In the example above it is completely redundant as partition[3] already makes sure that a single partition is selected.